cameronmcnz/Java-Mission-Control-Tutorial/_posts/2020-12-20-introduction_Java_Flight_Recorder.md

 And you can see which version of the operating system you're using, what environment parameters of being set, things like that.
 The information that the flight recorder gathers can be handled in one of two ways.
 Now, if you want to, you can create a recording of that and write it to disk.
 So you can create a file, which contains all of the information.

 Alternatively, you can take that information in effectively real time.
 As the application is running, as the JVM is doing its work, and you can feed that into mission control.
-And Michigan control, as you can see, can either take the live data from flight recorder, or it can read the information from a previous recording.
+And Mission control, as you can see, can either take the live data from flight recorder, or it can read the information from a previous recording.

 ## Visual Java Profiler